oyranos-cms/oyranos-cms.github.io/wiki/LibCmpx.md

 a PDF OutputIntent.

 The Selector module uses Oyranos for profile calibration which, through the use of its CUPS module, handles generating a calibrated PPD file.
+It processes the printer settings specified by the user in the print dialog, and returns back an updated set of options.
+For instance, if a user chooses sets an “auto-select ICC profile” mode from the print dialog, the Selector module will simply return a correct ICC profile back into a dialog.
+But if a user instead manually chooses a specific profile in the dialog, the Selector module will return back calibrated printer settings.

 The Renderer module uses Ghostscript to embed an ICC profile into an application's output image file, which will then be ready for the print